hagelt18/quest/README.md

-Placeholder page for a future quest.

 https://hagelt18.github.io/quest/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web application was created to be used along side several real world puzzles that ended with me proposing to my wife.

 ## Available Scripts